 Getting your toddler disciplined is one of the most difficult things to do.
 It is imperative to inculcate values among them from the beginning.

 There are individual differences among the siblings as well.
-You need to analyse whether saying a ‘no’ works for your child or not.
+You need to analyze whether saying a ‘no’ works for your child or not.

 If there is something that your child is doing deliberately, make that inaccessible for him.
-The next thing you do is analyse the change in his behavioural pattern.
+The next thing you do is analyze the change in his behavioral pattern.

 This is the most essential thing.
 Don’t confuse your child.
-You cannot keep changing your behavioural patterns with him.
+You cannot keep changing your behavioral patterns with him.